Hurricane Ismael

-Hurricane Ismael was a weak but deadly Pacific hurricane that killed over one hundred people in northern Mexico in September of the 1995 Pacific hurricane season.
+Hurricane Ismael killed 116 people in Mexico during the 1995 Pacific hurricane season.
 It developed from a persistent area of deep convection on September 12, and steadily strengthened as it moved to the north-northwest.
 Ismael attained hurricane status on September 14 while located 210 mi off the coast of Mexico.
 It continued to the north, and after passing a short distance east of Baja California Sur it made landfall on Topolobampo in the state of Sinaloa with winds of 80 mph.
 Ismael rapidly weakened over land, and dissipated on September 16 over northwestern Mexico.
-The remnants entered the United States and extended eastward into the Mid-Atlantic States.
+The remnants entered the United States and extended eastward into the Mid-Atlantic states.

 Offshore, Ismael produced waves of up to 30 ft in height.
 Hundreds of fishermen were unprepared for the hurricane, which was expected to move more slowly, and as a result 52 ships were wrecked, killing 57 fishermen.
-On land, Ismael caused 59 deaths in mainland Mexico and resulted in $26 million in damage (1995 USD$, USD).
+On land, Ismael caused 59 deaths in mainland Mexico and resulted in $26 million in damage (1995 USD, USD).
 The hurricane destroyed thousands of houses, leaving 30,000 people homeless.
 Moisture from the storm extended into the United States, causing heavy rainfall and localized moderate damage in southeastern New Mexico.